Boro23-wq/leetcode-coding-problems/README.md

 # Algorithm Problems
-## This is me trying to solve get better at solving algorithmic problems.
+## This is me trying to get better at solving algorithmic problems.